 If you’re not in the education field, you may feel confused or have an entirely different perspective from students and educators.
-Based on my prior product design experience, this article outlines the considerations of schools and students on this topic to help you build better EdTech products.
+Based on my previous product design experience, this article outlines the considerations of schools and students on this topic to help you build better EdTech products.

-How do schools think about STEM or interdisciplinary programmes?
+What do schools think about STEM or interdisciplinary programmes?

 Teachers are more open to STEM or interdisciplinary programmes nowadays.
 However, there are still concerns about the division of labour among teachers of different subjects and how the new curriculum could integrate with regular subjects.